shreyas-desai/Adventure-Project/README.md

 ```

 #### 5. `Directions` verb
-In this extension, directions are working as verbs.
-Player can navigate by entering directions directly.
-Previosuly,If player enters only direction it was giving error as "go" verb wasn't added but after addition of this verb player can go to any direction by simply typing directions.
+In this extension, players can now directly use directions as verbs to navigate.
+Previously, entering only a direction resulted in an error since the "go" verb wasn't added.
+However, with this extension, players can move in any direction by simply typing the direction itself.
 ##### Usage
 ```
 $  python .\adventure.py .\danger.map